 Lifeline is a non-transferable government benefit program that provides monthly discounts on one telephone service (landline or wireless) or eligible broadband service for qualified low-income consumers in every state, territory, and commonwealth, and on Tribal lands.
-You must be eligible to enroll, and you must recertify your eligibility with the service provider every year.
+You must be eligible to enroll, and you must recertify your eligibility every year.
 Federal rules prohibit eligible consumers from receiving more than one Lifeline service per household.

 An individual may be eligible for the program-supported service if he or she has a household income at or below 135 percent of the federal poverty guidelines, or if they receive benefits from one of the following qualifying programs:

 Consumers residing on Tribal lands may be eligible for program-supported service if their household income is at or below 135 percent of the federal poverty guidelines, if they participate in one of the five federal programs listed in the left column, or in one of the following programs:

 Consumers must apply for lifeline support through the National Verifier (NV).
 The NV is a centralized system that determines whether subscribers are eligible for lifeline.
 The NV is managed by the Universal Service Administrative Company (USAC).

 Consumers can apply through the NV at checklifeline.org or can submit a paper application along with supporting documentation to the lifeline support center.
 The mailing address for the support center is provided on the application.